aimclub/OSA/readmegen/examples/README.md

 ## Overview

-Here is a 30-50 word overview of the FEDOT project:
+Here is a rewritten version of the overview in 30-50 words:

-"FEDOT is an open-source framework for automated machine learning (AutoML) and model optimization.
-It solves the problem of manual model selection and hyperparameter tuning, providing a simple and efficient way to build and deploy high-quality models for various applications and industries."
+"FEDOT is an open-source framework that simplifies the creation of AI models by automating the selection and tuning of algorithms.
+It empowers data scientists and analysts to build accurate predictive models quickly, without extensive coding knowledge.
+Ideal for industries with complex data analysis needs."

 ---

-## Table of Contents
+## Table of contents

 - [Core features](#core-features)
 - [Installation](#installation)